airbytehq/airbyte/docs/access-management/role-mapping.md

 </details>

-With the script enabled, you are free to configure it on a CRON job to run at the frequency of your choice.
+Please feel free to add your own logging and error-handling workflow in the example script, and you are free to configure it on a CRON job to run at the frequency of your choice.